instantbots/aipkg/README.md

 A **tool** is just an **endpoint** hosted by the Instant.bot Package Registry.

-All endpoints for Instant.bot Packages live in the `functions/` directory.
+All endpoints for Instant.bot packages live in the `functions/` directory.
 Each file name maps to the endpoint route e.g. `functions/hello.js` routes to `localhost:8000/hello`.
 You can export custom `GET`, `POST`, `PUT` and `DELETE` functions from every file.
 Here's an example "hello world" endpoint: